RedHttp/Red/README.md

 // WebSocket echo server
 server.WebSocket("/echo", (req, wsd) =>
 {
-    // Or we can use the logger from the plugin collection wsd.ServerPlugins.Use<ILogging>().Log("WS", "Echo server visited");
+    // We can also use the logger from the plugin collection wsd.ServerPlugins.Use<ILogging>().Log("WS", "Echo server visited");

     wsd.SendText("Welcome to the echo test server");